Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/datanalyticsdownloads.md

 Use these resources to start measuring business success with Power BI.

-**Step 1:** Download the Power BI connector to connect your Upwork data to your Power BI dashboard
+**Step 1:** Download the Power BI connector to connect your Upwork data to your Power BI dashboard.

-**Step 2:** Download the Power BI dashboard
+**Step 2:** Download the Power BI dashboard.

-**Step 3:** Engage Upwork-powered freelancers to customize your Power BI dashboard.
+**Step 3:** Start customizing your Power BI dashboard with freelancers available through the [Data analytics talent cloud](clouds.md).

 For Admins: Make sure the following permissions and controls are turned on: